 Seating

 There are a number or picnic benches, toadstools and a wooden snake bench where children can sit.
-These are not to be climbed on or jumped over.
+Children should be discouraged from climbing on or jumping over these.

 A lunchtime controller should be overseeing each of the above areas.